 The estimate of fair value of investment properties is a critical accounting estimate to the Corporation.
 An external appraiser estimates the fair value of the majority of the Investment Properties annually, the remainder are appraised internally by Management.
 The fair value of investment properties is based on the nature, location and condition of the specific asset.
 The fair value of investment properties represents an estimate of the price that would be made in an arm's length transaction between knowledgeable, willing parties.
 The Corporation operates in the emerging real estate market of Mongolia, which given its current economic and industry conditions, has an increased inherent risk given the lack of reliable and comparable market information.
-For the quarter ending March 31, 2020, the Corporation did not record any valuation gain/loss (Q1 2019 - nil).
+For the quarter ending June 30, 2020, the Corporation recorded a fair value impairment of 2,031,102 (Q2 2019 - nil).
 Management continues to evaluate the impacts of Covid-19 on property prices.
-While there have been few transactions in the market, Management has not yet noticed a material impact from Covid-19 as sellers wait for further clarity on the ultimate outcome of the disease.